f5devcentral/f5-velos-training/docs/velos_high_availability.rst

   :align: center
   :scale: 60%

 Consider the case where mirror traffic is intermingled over the in-band LAG with application traffic.
 Unless there is some sort of prioritization implemented, it’s possible that heartbeat and mirroring type traffic may be affected by saturation somewhere in the upstream switch or within the networking layer.
 The main disadvantage of this topology is HA VLAN disruption due to an upstream switch error.
 This can affect mirroring and heartbeat, whereas a dedicated HA interconnect between the VELOS chassis has no dependencies on upstream switches or networking.
-The biggest concern is disrupting the Failover heartbeats from sod (udp port 1026) between the tenants.
+The biggest concern is disrupting the failover heartbeats from the SOD process (udp port 1026) between the tenants.

 The proper way to deploy, is to configure HA heartbeats over the management interface, as well as over the HA VLAN (K37361453).
 Unfortunately, this may be more difficult than it seems for BIG-IP tenants that span multiple slots/blades in VELOS.
 You must make sure that each slot has an individual management address, and you must also configure either management multicast (and make sure it works), or a mesh of unicast management addresses.
-Many customers overlook this step, and if it not setup properly, stability of the HA environment will rely solely on the stability of the HA VLAN.
+Many customers overlook this step, and if it not set up properly, stability of the HA environment will rely solely on the stability of the HA VLAN.

 The example below shows a BIG-IP tenant configured on VELOS.
 For a single slot tenant (a tenant that only utilizes one slot/blade), you only need to configure the single management IP address.
 If a VELOS tenant spans more than one blade, then you must configure a separate cluster member IP address for each slot/blade that the tenant will run on.
-You cannot reuse these IP addresses within other tenants, they must have their own unique cluster member IP addresses if they span more than one blade.
-While spanning a tenant across blades may provide some level of local redundancy, it does require additional configuration and IP addressing, and may also cause additional strain on the control plane process (mcpd), as it will need to replicate between blades.
+You cannot reuse these IP addresses within other tenants; they must have their own unique cluster member IP addresses if they span more than one blade.
+While spanning a tenant across blades may provide some level of local redundancy, it does require additional configuration and IP addressing, and may also cause additional strain on the control plane process (MCPD), as it will need to replicate between blades.
 These should be considered before finalizing a design for the tenants.

 .. image:: images/velos_high_availability/image21.png
   :align: center
   :scale: 60%

 The diagram below shows the configuration of multiple HA heartbeat paths.
-One is **Multicast**, configured on the out-of-band network via the management port on the VELOS system controllers, and the other is **Unicast** configured on the in-band network Self-IP on the tenant.
+One is **Multicast**, configured on the out-of-band network via the management port on the VELOS system controllers, and the other is **Unicast**, configured on the in-band network Self-IP on the tenant.
 As outlined in (K37361453), having both options defined is critical in order to have tenant HA working properly.

 .. image:: images/velos_high_availability/image22.png
   :align: center